On the KPZ equation with fractional diffusion: global regularity and existence results: Abstract

 where $\Omega$ is a $C^{1,1}$ bounded domain in $\mathbb{R}^N$, $N> 2s$ and $\frac{1}{2}<s<1$.
 We will assume that $f$ and $u_0$ are non negative functions satisfying some additional hypotheses that will be specified later on.

 Assuming certain regularity on $f$, we will prove the existence of a solution to problem $(P)$ for values $\alpha<\dfrac{s}{1-s}$, as well as the non existence of such a solution when $\alpha>\dfrac{1}{1-s}$.
 This behavior clearly exhibits a deep difference with the local case.
+2mm {\it To Ireneo, our teacher, colleague and friend, in memoriam.}